Home

 Types of Bladder Cancer

-Bladder cancer is classified based on the type of cells where the cancer begins:
+The primary staging system of bladder cancer is based on the code of area where the cancer starts to develop:

-1. Urothelial Carcinoma (Transitional Cell Carcinoma): The most common type, originating in the urothelial cells lining the inside of the bladder.
+1. Urothelial Carcinoma (Transitional Cell Carcinoma): The most ‘frequent type’, which is initiated from epithelial cells of the urothelium, the inner lining of the bladder.

-2. Squamous Cell Carcinoma: Often associated with chronic irritation or infections, though less common in developed regions.
+2. Squamous Cell Carcinoma: Normally, associated with prolonged inflammation or infection, but not as common in developed countries.

 Risk Factors

-• Chronic Bladder Conditions: Repeated infections or long-term use of catheters.
+• Chronic Bladder Conditions: Frequent infections and long term use of catheters.

-• Genetic Predisposition: A family history of bladder cancer can raise risk levels.
+• Genetic Predisposition: Family histories and bladder cancer also increase risk factor levels.

 Symptoms

-• Urinary Tract Issues: Painful urination or difficulty urinating.
+• Urinary Tract Issues: Burning sensation or inability to urinate.

 Diagnosis

-If bladder cancer is suspected, a series of diagnostic tests are conducted:
+When bladder cancer is suspected, a number of tests are then performed:

-1. Urinalysis: Identifies abnormal cells or blood in the urine.
+1. Urinalysis: Detects presence of any cancerous cells or blood in the urine.

-2. Cystoscopy: Allows visualization of the bladder interior using a small camera.
+2. Cystoscopy: Enables vision of the inner side of the bladder through a small camera.

-4. Biopsy: A sample of bladder tissue is taken for laboratory analysis.
+4. Biopsy: A biopsy of bladder tissue is done for microscopy and histology.

 Staging and Grading